zukunft/zukunft.com/docs/llm/pending.md

 ### workflow

+use function like src/main/php/shared/helper/Translator.php::text_json_field always if a json field name is shown to the user.
+Call the function as late as possible.

+use function like src/main/php/shared/helper/Translator.php::text_db_table and _action functions always if a db field name is shown to the user.
+Call the function as late as possible.
+And add this as a rule to /docs/llm/* for future code changes.

+create function like src/main/php/shared/helper/Translator.php::text_db_field for alle types that are part of src/main/resources/db_code_links

 check why 'please select ...' is missing in ' <input type="text" list="p_form_select_phrase_list" class="form-control" name="p" form="formula_link_add" id="p_form_select_phrase" > <datalist id="p_form_select_phrase_list">'

 see /docs/llm/coding.md and in union queries created by the sql_creator the parameters are added to the par array, but if the parameter name matches, the parameter should not be repeatet.